cbcrg/tcoffee/docs/tcoffee_installation.rst

 Third party packages
 ====================
 These procedures are not needed for default usage of T-Coffee.
 You will only need to install/configure these packages for specific purposes.
 T-Coffee is meant to interact with as many packages as possible, especially for aligning or using predictions.
-You will receive a list of supported packages that looks like the next table if you simply type t_coffee:
+You will receive a list of supported packages that looks like the next table if you simply type **t_coffee**:

 ::